There are many ways in which you could become actively involved in helping local cats to live a better life.

-Cats Protection also welcomes volunteers with open arms, whether you are young or old, male or female, there's a place for you with us!
+Cats Protection welcomes volunteers with open arms, whether you are young or old, male or female, there's a place for

-If you can volunteer for up to three hours a week in your spare time, this will make all the difference to how much we can achieve and help more needy cats get a second chance of Happiness.
-People person?
+If you can volunteer for up to three hours a week in your spare time, then this will make all the difference to how much

 Volunteers should live in any of the following post code areas NR30- NR35.

-If you are interested in doing any volunteering work for our branch then please fill in the form below or email us at firstname.lastname@example.org
+If you are interested in doing any volunteering work for our branch then please email us at firstname.lastname@example.org

 As a charity we rely on funds donated by generous members of the public to continue to help cats and kittens in need.
 Our fundraising volunteers are part of a passionate team that help raise funds to help our feline friends in need.
 They help plan and deliver exciting and varied fundraising events, which can be anything from craft fairs, cake sales, sponsored abseils – and anything in between!

 Whilst we do everything we can to find new loving homes for the cats in our care, it is a reality that our feline friends will have to spend some time in a rescue environment.
 Our DIY volunteers use their passion for all things DIY to help keep Cats Protection sites safe, tidy and welcoming.
 The cats in our care are more likely to be rehomed if they are content in their environment, and members of the public are more likely to visit their local Cats Protection site if it is a well maintained and enjoyable place to visit.